salaboy/level-1-events/README.md

 Welcome to your new Function project!

-This sample project contains a single function based on Spring Cloud Function: `functions.CloudFunctionApplication.uppercase()`, which returns the uppercase of the data passed via CloudEvents.
+This sample project contains a single function based on Spring Cloud Function: `level1.CloudFunctionApplication.uppercase()`, which returns the uppercase of the data passed via CloudEvents.

 ## Local execution